- The Best Grain Free Dog Food

 As the name suggests, grain-free dog food is a canine diet that doesn’t contain any grains.
 This includes both refined and whole grains such as white and brown rice, wheat, corn, oats and more, as well as the so-called ancient grains like spelt, barley, quinoa and so on.

-While not all dogs need to eat a grain-free diet, some may greatly benefit from it, especially pups with digestive issues, flaky skin, and dull coat, as well as dogs already sensitive or allergic to grains.
+While not all dogs need to be on a grain-free diet, some may greatly benefit from it, especially pups with digestive issues, flaky skin, and dull coat, as well as dogs already sensitive or allergic to grains.
 Thankfully, now that grain-free pet food is becoming more popular, it’s easy to find an option that works for pretty much any pooch.
 These formulas come in all sorts of flavors and forms, including dry and wet recipes, so even the pickiest of canines can be satisfied.

 As a bonus, most grain-free foods are designed with natural ingredients at the forefront of their recipes.
 This means that grain-free foods are often free from other potentially harmful ingredients too, including meat by-products, soy, artificial colors, flavors, and preservatives.